Oil prices bounce but stuck near 2017 lows on supply overhang

-Oil prices edged up from 2017 lows on Friday but an ongoing supply excess put them on track for their fourth consecutive week of losses despite OPEC-led production cuts to support the crude market.
+Oil prices edged up from 2017 lows on Friday but remained on track for a fourth consecutive week of losses because of excess supplies, despite OPEC-led production cuts.

 “The market took a breather yesterday and is trying to recover somewhat this morning.
 It is by no means bullish,” said Tamas Varga, analyst at brokerage PVM Oil Associates.

-Both benchmarks remained roughly 13 per cent below where they stood in late May, when producers led by the Organization of the Petroleum Exporting Countries (OPEC) extended a pledge to cut production by 1.8 million barrels per day (bpd) by an extra nine months until the end of the first quarter of 2018.
+Oil prices are more than 12 per cent below where they were in late May, when producers led by the Organization of the Petroleum Exporting Countries (OPEC) extended for nine months a pledge to cut output by 1.8 million barrels per day (bpd).
+The cuts had been due to end this month and will now run till March.

 Rising U.S. oil output has undermined the impact of OPEC-led cuts.
 Data from the U.S. Energy Information Administration (EIA) this week showing growing gasoline stocks and shaky demand, despite the peak summer driving season, sent prices tumbling.